Physical-Mobility In The Pedestal

 NPS

-Welcome to the Inside of the Statue of Liberty!
+Welcome Inside the Statue of Liberty!

 The images and descriptions below here will help visitors plan out their trip to Liberty Island and allow them to be prepared when accessing the inside portion of the Statue of Liberty National Monument.
 Don't forget to take into consideration the "Fact Checks" which give suggestions to enhance your visit!
-For information on accessibility email us!
+For accessibility information email us!

 Entering the Monument